 Further, OutPredict learns a function that maps expression values of all active transcription factors at time t, to the expression value of each target gene (whether a transcription factor or not) at the next time point.
 Thus, for each gene target, OutPredict learns a many-to-one non-linear model relating transcription factors to that target gene, that corresponds to a multivariable rather than gene pair model.

-To address the reviewer’s questions, we have edited the subsection “Time series predictions using Random Forest” of the revised manuscript.
+To address the reviewer’s questions, we have included this explanation in the subsection “Time series predictions using Random Forest” of the revised manuscript.

 Reviewer 1.1.2: What is parameter settings for the bootstrap, like how many times, what is the ratio, are the features also sampled?